-Minimize the risk of spreading germs to the surfaces you touch by sneezing and coughing into your sleeve.
+Minimize the risk of spreading germs to the surfaces you touch by sneezing and coughing into a tissue or your sleeve instead of into your hand.

-5) Stay home from work, school and public events if you are sick others, particularly those who may be more vulnerable, such as older adults, very young children and those whose immune systems have been compromised by another illness.
+5) Stay home from work, school and public events if you are sick

-Sometimes, the best medicine is rest and, when you're sick, staying home to get some rest is another good way of minimizing the spread of the germs you may be carrying.
-Influenza spreads from person to person, through a handshake or a cough, and can be unknowingly transmitted to
+Sometimes, the fastest way for our health to improve is to rest.
+When you're sick, staying home to get some rest is beneficial to your own health, and is also a good way of minimizing the spread of germs to others.
+Influenza spreads from person to person through a handshake or a cough, and can be unknowingly transmitted to others, particularly those who may be more vulnerable, such as older adults, very young children and those whose immune systems have been compromised by another illness.

-6) Make note of your doctor or nurse practitioner's holiday hours and-where possible plan ahead
+6) Pay attention to your doctor/nurse practitioner's holiday hours and plan ahead when possible

-Local primary care offices will have special hours of operation over the holiday.
-Now is the time to check to see when your doctor or nurse practitioner will be available and to confirm your family's prescriptions are up-to-date, in advance of any closure, so you can minimize non-urgent trips to the ED.
+Local primary care offices will have special hours of operation over the holiday season.
+Now, in advance of these closures, is the time to check to see when your doctor or nurse practitioner will be available and to confirm your family's prescriptions are up-to-date so you can minimize non-urgent trips to the ED.